-- the impact of competition on the Company; - the Company being able to obtain financing on acceptable terms; and - The Company's ability to license and/or obtain for sale new and innovative regenerative medicine products
+- the impact of competition on the Company; and - the Company being able to obtain financing on acceptable terms.

 Because the factors discussed in this AIF could cause actual results or outcomes to differ materially from those expressed in any forward-looking statements made by the Company, readers should not place undue reliance on any such forward-looking statements.
 These statements are subject to risks and uncertainties, known and unknown, which could cause actual results and developments to differ materially from those expressed or implied in such statements.
 Such risks and uncertainties relate, among other factors, to: